dbduino-prjs/rpi-arduino-cloud/python/gpio-basic/README.md

 ## 2. Create your python environment

 Now it is time to install the python dependencies in order to use Arduino Cloud.
-You have a [full tutorial]() that describes the full process.
+You have a [full tutorial](https://docs.arduino.cc/arduino-cloud/guides/python/) that describes the full process.

 It can be summarized as follows:
-1. Install GPIOD libraries
+1. Install GPIOD library
 2. Install the GPIOD package
 3. Install Arduino Cloud packages